hasanmoudud/geocompr/main.md

 elev_4 = extend(elev, elev_2)
 ```

-The origin is the point closest to (0, 0) if you moved towards it in steps of x and y resolution.
+The origin is the point closest to (0, 0) if you moved towards it (starting from any given cell corner of the raster) in steps of x and y resolution.

 ```r